 You can setup your website to work in any of the multiple languages provided by Publii out of the box.

-All the free themes are fully translatable with spellcheckers available depending on the selected language.
+All the free themes are translatable and depending on the selected language, there are spellcheckers available.

 However, there's currently no way to set up a multilingual website.